OracularIS/smartrf/docs/readme.md

 # Smart RF Plus

-This is where the content from Smart RF goes
+This is where the content from Smart RF goes.